ShahinSecLab/Write-Ups/writeups/golden ticket/README.md

 While working through this attack I realized that:

-The krbtgt account is the most sensitive account in any Active Directory domain Whoever controls its hash essentially controls the entire domain Golden Tickets do not need network access to generate — everything is done locally Detection is difficult because the ticket looks completely legitimate to the DC
+- The krbtgt account is the most sensitive account in any Active Directory domain
+- Whoever controls its hash essentially controls the entire domain
+- Golden Tickets do not need network access to generate — everything is done locally
+- Detection is difficult because the ticket looks completely legitimate to the DC

 ## Step 1 — Downloading Mimikatz in Kali

-First I downloaded mimikatz_trunk.zip from github in kali and then transfer it to dc.
+First I downloaded mimikatz_trunk.zip from GitHub on my Kali machine, then transferred it to the Domain Controller.
+After that I unzipped it on the DC.
-Then I unzip mimikatz_trunk.zip file on dc.

 ## Step 2 — Running Mimikatz on the DC

-After that I open cmd on dc.
-My `Downloads` folder contains `mimikatz.exe` file.
-So I run mimikatz.exe file in this location.
+After that I opened CMD on the DC.
+Since mimikatz.exe was sitting in my Downloads folder, I navigated to that directory and ran it from there.

 ```bash
 C:\Users\Administrator\Downloads>mimikatz.exe